UBC-MDS/chocolate_exploration/CONTRIBUTING.md

 ## Pull Request (PR)

-If you want to contribute a feature or bug fix, you can fork our repo and submit a pull request.
-But before you make a substantial pull request, you should file an issue first and make sure someone from the team agrees that it's a problem.
+If you want to contribute a feature or bug fix, you can fork our repo and submit a pull request (PR).
+The team will review your PR in a timely matter.
+But before you make a substantial PR, you should file an issue first and make sure someone from the team agrees that it's a problem.

 You are advised to use a separate branch for each issue.